0xAliHn/kotlin-for-android-developers/construction_methods_and_function_parameters.md

 }
 ```

-It's as complicated as you think.
-Look at this example:
+And this can be as complex as you want.
+Check this other example:

 ```kotlin
 fun niceToast(message: String,